nodesource/nsolid-cf-v3/README.md

 This repository contains sample applications in the `sample-apps` directory that use the [Cloud Foundry buildpack for N|Solid][N|Solid buildpack].

-Before pushing any apps, you should create the `nsolid-storage` user-provided service using the [instructions provided in the buildpack][ups-nsolid-storage].
+Before pushing any apps, you should create the `nsolid-console` user-provided service using the [instructions provided in the buildpack][ups-nsolid-console].

-After the `nsolid-storage` user-provided service is created and you have the N|Solid Storage and Console servers running, you can use `cf push` to push the apps to Cloud Foundry.
+After the `nsolid-console` user-provided service is created and you have the N|Solid Console server running, you can use `cf push` to push the apps to Cloud Foundry.

 * `dillinger`